 We retained the use of roll pin for TGF's rear, as it's reliable

 and robust, it also will not loosen.
-The front set screw is flush with the receiver and doesn't protrude.
+The front set screw (1/16 Allen wrench is required) is flush with the receiver and doesn't protrude.

 Both versions feature a canted front edge to make rocking the magazine into the mag well easier.
 The winter version has as much constant/unchanged space from the trigger bow forward as possible (instead of the space inside tapering and decreasing as the trigger guard nears the receiver's front trigger guard holes).
 The space to the rear of the trigger bow is inaccessible for the user's finger, so it's kept small and low.